• Skip to primary navigation

 📖 Recipe

-These Coconut Cranberry Granola Clusters are the perfect addition to your morning yogurt bowl.
-They are crunchy, subtly sweet, and absolutely yummy!
+This Toasted Coconut Granola is the perfect addition to your morning yogurt bowl.
+It is crunchy, subtly sweet, and absolutely yummy!

 5 from 1 vote